 We have incurred net losses since our inception in 2008.
-For the nine months ended September 30, 2020, we had a net loss of \$34.7 million.
+For the six months ended June 30, 2020, we had a net loss of \$25.2 million.
 For the years ended December 31, 2019 and 2018, we had net losses of \$38.4 million and \$17.5 million, respectively.
-As of September 30, 2020, we had an accumulated deficit of \$230.3 million.
+As of June 30, 2020, we had an accumulated deficit of \$220.8 million.
 We have financed our operations primarily through the net proceeds of our public offerings of our common stock, private placements of equity securities, certain debt-related financing arrangements, and from sales of our products.
 We have devoted substantially all of our resources to research and development of our products, sales and marketing activities, investments in training and educating surgeons and other healthcare providers, and clinical and regulatory matters for our products.
 There can be no assurances that we will be able to generate sufficient revenue from our existing products or from any of our product candidates in development, and to transition to profitability and generate consistent positive cash flows, and even if we are able to do so, our ability to do so has been delayed by the COVID-19 pandemic.
-Many restrictive measures put in place to deal with the COVID-19 outbreak have been lifted and as we are able to resume more normalized levels of operations, we expect that our operating expenses will continue to increase as we continue to build our commercial infrastructure, develop, enhance, and commercialize our existing and new products.
-As a result, we expect to continue to incur operating losses for the foreseeable future and may never achieve profitability, it will be more difficult for us to finance our business and accomplish our strategic objectives.
+Once restrictive measures put in place to deal with the COVID-19 outbreak are lifted and we determine that we are able to resume normal operations, we expect that our operating expenses will continue to increase as we continue to build our commercial infrastructure, develop, enhance, and commercialize our existing and new products.
+As a result, we expect to continue to incur operating losses for the foreseeable future and may never achieve profitability.
+Furthermore, even if we do achieve profitability, we may not be able to sustain or increase profitability on an ongoing basis.
+If we do not achieve profitability, it will be more difficult for us to finance our business and accomplish our strategic objectives.